revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 - TypeScript is an attempt to fix JavaScript problems.
 - Since we all know that JavaScript is the only language used in client-side scripting browsers can only understand JavaScript.
-- Since TypeScript simplifies JavaScript code, making it easier to read and debug.
-It saves developers time and increases productivity.
+- Since TypeScript simplifies JavaScript code, making it easier to read and debug.It saves developers time and increases productivity.

 </blockquote>
 </details>

 ---

-3. What are the advantages of using TypeScript?
+3.What are the advantages of using TypeScript?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)